adahooniłigii, 1956-11-01, pages 1-3

 T’ah nahdę́ę́’ ’ałdó’ hastóí béésh bąąh dah naaz’ání yaa nídaast’įįd diné peyote deiyánígíí.

-Still from that time also the men at the Navajo Tribal Council the Navajo Peyote is passing through.
+Still from that time also the men at the Navajo Tribal Council the Navajo Peyote (things) came in.

 Naabehó bikéyah bikáa’gi doo bee haz’ą́ą da daaní.